DarssiniRamesh/modern-application-migration-301960/backend_api/README.md

 - Checkout with Orders and Order Items
 - Admin APIs for products, users, and orders
 - Image upload to local storage (served via /static/uploads)
-- OpenAPI docs at /docs and /redoc
+- OpenAPI docs at /docs and /redoc (with Bearer token auth)
 - SQLite database auto-initialized and seeded on startup

 ## Setup